 Killer's release from prison rescinded after WBRZ report highlights concerns

-BATON ROUGE – Following a lengthy investigative report by WBRZ Thursday, the parole board rescinded a convicted killer's scheduled released.
+BATON ROUGE – Following a lengthy investigative report by WBRZ Thursday, the parole board rescinded a convicted killer's scheduled release.

 Samuel Galbraith was sentenced to 71 years for the death of Karen Hill, a 21-year-old woman he kidnapped, tied to at tree, raped and shot in the head.
-Hill was found dead in the Kitsatchie National Forest in Vernon Parish.
-She'd been abducted from a business near a military base close to the National Forest.
+Hill was found dead in the Kisatchie National Forest in Vernon Parish.
+She'd been abducted from a business near a military base close to the national forest.

 “I'm concerned,” the governor told Chief Investigator Chris Nakamoto who questioned him about the situation Friday.
 “I'm not prepared to say right now that the parole board was wrong.
 We have to take a look and see.”